pypa/pipx/README.md

 ### On Windows, install via pip (requires pip 19.0 or later)

 ```
-# If you installed python using the app-store, replace `python` with `python3` in the next line.
+# If you installed python using Microsoft Store, replace `py` with `python3` in the next line.
-python -m pip install --user pipx
+py -m pip install --user pipx
 ```

 It is possible (even most likely) the above finishes with a WARNING looking similar to this: